 In the early hours of 26 February 1918, the British hospital ship Glenart Castle steamed into the Bristol Channel, heading for France to pick up wounded men from the killing fields of the Western Front.
-Onboard was 32-year-old Australian nurse, Edith Blake.
-After being torpedoed by a German U-boat, the Glenart Castle took minutes to sink.
-Of the 182 onboard, 153 perished including all eight nurses.
+On board was 32-year-old Australian nurse, Edith Blake.
+Unbeknown to the ship's company, a German U-boat lurked in the waters below.

-After missing out on joining the Australian Army, in 1915 Edith Blake was one of 130 Australian nurses allocated to the Queen Alexandra's Imperial Nursing Service by the British government.
-In very personal letters to her family back home Edith shares her homesickness, frustration with military rules, and the culture shock of Egypt.
-In Edith Blake's War, her great niece Krista Vane-Tempest traces Edith's story from training in Sydney to her war service in the Middle East and the Mediterranean; her conflicted feelings about nursing German prisoners of war as German aircraft bombed England, to her death in waters where Germany had promised the safe passage of hospital ships.
+When Edith Blake missed out on joining the Australian Army, she was one of 130 Australian nurses allotted to the British Queen Alexandra's Imperial Military Nursing Service in early 1915.
+Her first posting was in Cairo where she nursed soldiers wounded at Gallipoli.
+In Edith's remarkable letters to her family back home, she shares her homesickness and frustration with military rules, along with the savagery of the injuries she witnessed in the operating theatre.
+Later, at Belmont War Hospital in Surrey, she writes of her conflicted feelings about nursing German prisoners of war even as battles on the Western Front raged and German aircraft bombed England.

+In Edith Blake's War, her great niece, Krista Vane-Tempest, traces Edith's gripping story, from training in Sydney to her war service in the Middle East, England and the Mediterranean, and her tragic death in waters where Germany had promised the safe passage of hospital ships.